 Can you Really Eat Salad For Dinner?

-I know it might sound pretty sad to some, but when done right salads are so delicious and to sum it up: Of course you can eat salad for dinner.
-Especially this amazing meatless salad.
+I know it might sound pretty sad to some, but when done right salads are so delicious and to sum it up: Of course, you can eat salad for dinner.
+Especially this amazing vegetarian salad.

 More Healthy Salad Recipes